Diabetes Australia: Publications and research

 Diabetes Australia is involved in two publications, one for medical specialists, and another for the broader public.

 Circle is a quarterly magazine covering health and welfare issues for people with diabetes, and available through membership of Diabetes Australia including state and territory based member-organisations.
 Circulation is around 140,000.
+The DFA began publishing a quarterly journal soon after its creation, initially named The Diabetic and later renamed Conquest in 1959 and Circle in 2015.

 Diabetes Management Journal (DMJ) is a free magazine containing information and advice for general practitioners, endocrinologists, diabetes educators, optometrists and podiatrists, who receive it through their professional associations.
 Its circulation is around 40,000.

 In November 2022, the organisation released a report called Change the Future: Reducing the impact of the diabetes epidemic which highlights a number of looming challenges in Australia's diabetes epidemic.